dpghazi-zz/credit-card-fraud-detection/README.md

-# Credit-Card-Fraud-Detection
+# Credit-Card-Fraud-Detection-Project
+Team Project for UC Berkeley CS 198

-- Examined credit card transactions by European card holders.
-Created machine learning models (logistic regression, random forests, and feed-forward neural network) to classify a given transaction as fraudulent or non-fraudulent.
+- Our team examined credit card transactions by European card holders.
+We created machine learning models (logistic regression, random forests, and feed-forward neural network) to classify a given transaction as fraudulent or non-fraudulent.
 - Key Concepts